 To gain an understanding of how staffless hotels work, think about the types of questions that hotels receive daily:

 Conversational software bots could easily be answering these basic questions.
 Chatbots are able to use text and voice to simulate an intelligent conversation with people in their native language.
 Dealing with a chatbot feels familiar to customers who are able to converse at their convenience.
 Because chatbots are on duty 24/7, customers are able to ask a question whenever it occurs to them.

 The benefit to hotels, aside from cutting costs, is that they’ll have access to their guests’ data, making it possible to personalize the experience and provide the services which guests are asking for.

 Conversational AI bots are hard at work (already!) in the hospitality sector.
-They help travelers to plan and book their trips, find entertainment while there, and arrange tickets and transportation.
+They help travelers to plan and book their trips, find entertainment while there and arrange tickets and transportation.
 The use of these bots lowers costs for hotels, making the adoption of these examples of artificial intelligence all the more desirable for hoteliers.

-Smart sensors are another of the latest trends in technology which are expected to revolutionize this sector.
-By using Internet of Things (IoT) sensors and wearable devices, staff members will be notified when guests check out of the hotel and their rooms need cleaning.
+Smart sensors are another of the latest trends in technology that are expected to revolutionize this sector.
+By using the Internet of Things (IoT) sensors and wearable devices, staff members will be notified when guests check out of the hotel and their rooms need cleaning.
 Connected room service carts will notify staff when they’re empty and ready for removal once they’ve been placed in the hallway.
 Sensors are even able to pick up maintenance issues with elevators and escalators.

 Staffless hotels have already been established with great success, or the idea is being explored, in Scandinavian countries, Germany, and China.
 If you’d like to learn more about how chatbots and other examples of artificial intelligence can improve CRM in the travel and hospitality industries, read our recent article.
 It details how the latest trends in technology can positively influence user experience for travelers.